ArshanAlam/CTFs/picoCTF/nice_netcat/README.md

 ![ASCII Table](ASCII-Table.svg)

-Thus, I wrote a simple python utility that reads all the numbers from `stdin` into an array then converts that numbers into ASCII characters.
+Thus, I wrote a simple python utility that reads all the numbers from `stdin` into an array then converts each number into an ASCII character.

 ```python
 # nums_to_ascii.py